imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 - Besu (https://github.com/hyperledger/besu)
 - Rust EVM (revm) (https://github.com/bluealloy/revm)

-Also we have improved the tooling so it is easier to reproduce the measurements.
-This work will be further continued in phase four, where we’ll deliver complete tooling, reproduction environment setup and measurements methods.
+Also, we have improved the tooling so it is easier to reproduce the measurements.
+This work will be further continued in phase four, where we’ll deliver complete tooling, reproduction environment setup and measurement methods.

 ## Methodology
-Our approach is to try and test each EVM implementation in isolation.
+Our approach is to test each EVM implementation in isolation.
 That means that any host objects, storage access and other infrastructure elements are mocked.
 As a result, we had to exclude any OPCODEs that access storage.
-Also for consistency we have excluded any OPCODEs introduced after The Merge.
+Also for consistency, we have excluded any OPCODEs introduced after The Merge.

-Research and experiments in Stage II has shown the importance of removing uncontrollable and variable factors when estimating the cost of executing any given OPCODE.
+Research and experiments in Stage II have shown the importance of removing uncontrollable and variable factors when estimating the cost of executing any given OPCODE.
 This includes:
 - Caching on various levels, from processor to operating system to disk to EVM implementation
 - Processor and hardware architecture
 - Warm-up effect